 We measured the effectiveness of these interventions in a range of ways and also gained feedback about the value of the additional interventions.

-We wanted to understand how the research undertaken could be used in practice and better ways that projects could share their research to promote its use.
+We wanted to understand how the research was undertaken could be used in practice and better ways that projects could share their research to promote its use.

 What did we learn?